whatisnuclear/website/old-videos.md

 image: /img/camp-century-pull.jpg
 byline: true
 author: nick
+reading_time: false
 ---

 <div class="row">
 <div class="col-md-12" markdown="1">
 In the olden days, the Atomic Energy Commission and other commissioned dozens upon dozens of nuclear energy related videos.
 Many of these have been digitized, but not all.
-The [list of not-yet-digitized ones](#wantlist) is shown below the list of already-digitized ones.
+The [list of not-yet-digitized ones](#videos-not-yet-digitized-in-order-of-want) is shown below the list of already-digitized ones.
 We have been working to get a few digitized and are always looking for people who would like to help fund more digitizations.
 You can read more about the process of digitization and see some results at [our ZPPR video page]({% link _news/2022-12-19-zppr-film-scanned.md %}) and [our announcement of the world re-premier of a Hallam film]({% link _news/2023-03-13-hallam-historical-films-scanned.md %}).